input-output-hk/io-sim/README.md

 One of the principles of `io-classes` was to stay as close to `IO` as possible, thus most of the `IO` instances are directly referring to `base` or `async` api.
-However we made some differences, which are reported below.
+However we made some distinctions, which are reported below.

 `io-classes` supports a novel hierarchy for error handling monads as well more familiar `exception` style.
 The new hierarchy provides `bracket` and